Characterizations of graph classes via convex geometries: a survey

 An {\em even cycle} is a cycle with an even number of vertices.
 A graph is {\em strongly chordal}~\cite{farber} if it is chordal and every of its even cycles with at least six vertices has an odd chord.
 A vertex of a graph is {\em simple} if the neighborhoods of its neighbors form a nested family of sets.
 Note that a simple vertex is simplicial, but not conversely.
 In~\cite{farber}, the following characterization of strongly chordal graphs is given:

 \begin{theorem} {\em \cite{farber}} A graph $G$ is a strongly chordal graph if and only if every induced subgraph of $G$ contains a simple vertex. \end{theorem}

-Let $G$ be a strong convex geometry.
+Suppose that the strong convexity of $G$ is a convex geometry.
 Since induced paths are even-chorded, an extreme vertex $v$ of an strong convex set $S$ must be simplicial in $G[S]$.
 This implies that $G$ is chordal, and, in this case, we can prove the following lemma:

 \begin{lemma} {\em \cite{farber-jamison}} Let $G$ be a chordal graph.
-Then a vertex $v\in V(G)$ is an extreme vertex of an strong convex set $S$ if and only if $v$ is a simple vertex in $G[S]$. \end{lemma}
+Then, a vertex $v\in V(G)$ is an extreme vertex of an strong convex set $S$ if and only if $v$ is a simple vertex in $G[S]$. \end{lemma}

-By Theorem~\ref{thm:sc} and Lemma~\ref{lem:sc}, the strong convex geometry $G$ is a strongly chordal graph.
+By Theorem~\ref{thm:sc} and Lemma~\ref{lem:sc}, $G$ is a strongly chordal graph.
 Conversely, suppose that $G$ is a strongly chordal graph.
 In~\cite{farber-jamison}, the following result is proved:

 \begin{lemma} {\em \cite{farber-jamison}} In a strongly chordal graph, every nonsimple vertex lies in an even-chorded path between simple vertices. \end{lemma}

 By Lemma~\ref{lem:sc2}, $V(G)$ is indeed the convex hull of its extreme vertices.
 But since strongly chordal graphs are hereditary, we have: